 In October 2014, our board of directors authorized a share repurchase program pursuant to which we could, from time to time, repurchase up to \$50 million of our common stock through October 31, 2015 (the "October 2014 Share Repurchase Program").
-In the fourth quarter of 2015, our board of directors authorized an extension of the October 2014 Share Repurchase Program through October 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program through Detober 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program to \$125 million.
+In the fourth quarter of 2015, our board of directors authorized an extension of the October 2014 Share Repurchase Program through October 31, 2016, and authorized an increase to the October 2014 Share Repurchase Program to \$125 million.
 The amount and timing of the repurchases will be determined by management and will depend on a variety of factors, including the trading price of our common stock, general market and business conditions, and applicable legal requirements.
 In the first quarter of 2016, 982,192 shares were repurchased and retired for \$55.3 million under the October 2014 Share Repurchase Program.
-No shares were repurchased in the first quarter of 2015.
-As of March 31, 2016, \$35.1 million remains available for share repurchases under the October 2014 Share Repurchase Program.
+No shares were repurchased in the second quarter of 2016.
+As of June 30, 2016, \$35.1 million remains available for share repurchases under the October 2014 Share Repurchase Program.